Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-This course introduces graduate students to the major concepts, issues and techniques of qualitative research methods.
-Class topics will include formation of research questions, ethics of fieldwork, descriptive validity and theory building.
-Frameworks will include paradigmatic, philosophical and theoretical components.
-The practiccal and actionable appications will be rpesented.
+This course introduces graduate students to the major concepts, issues, and techniques of qualitative research methods.
+Class topics will include formation of research questions, ethics of fieldwork, descriptive validity, and theory building.
+Frameworks will include paradigmatic, philosophical, and theoretical components.
+The practical and actionable applications will be represented.
 Finally, data collection will be discussed.

 Restriction(s):